cyrraz-off/werewolf-remastered/roles.md

 Private roles
 -------------

+### Werewolf
+* Every night (hunting time): the werewolves select any player.
+That player dies.
+If the werewolves do not agree on the choice of the victim, the relative majority rule applies.
+In case of tie, the oldest among the werewolf players breaks the tie.

 ### Hunter
 * Passive (last cartridge): when the hunter dies, the hunter selects another player.
 That player dies too.
 * Night 3 (send the dog to smell):  the hunter selects another player.
 The game master tells the hunter whether that player is a werewolf or not.